jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/examples.rst

 ********

-Since the dVRK is the sum of parts assembled based on each site's hardware and research applications, all the kits are setup differently.
+Since the dVRK is the sum of parts assembled based on each site's hardware and research applications, all the kits are set up differently.
 This section shows a few illustrative examples.

 .. tabs::

-   .. tab:: Orginal Kit
+   .. tab:: Original Kit

       dVRK Classic original kit at Johns Hopkins.
 Intuitive provided the PSMs, MTMs, HRSV, foot pedals and endoscope.
 Frame and head